 Unless you're talking about the Force in Star Wars, exploring the dark side doesn't have to be a bad thing.
-In fact, dramatic color palettes have been gracing our Instagram feeds more and more lately, and it appears, the darker you go for 2019, the better.
-With bedrooms primarily used for, well, sleeping, it's certainly one of the better rooms to explore a moodier color scheme.
+In fact, dramatic color palettes have been gracing our Instagram feeds more and more lately, and it appears the darker you go, the better.
+With bedrooms primarily used for, well, sleeping, it's certainly one of the better spaces to explore a moodier color scheme.

 But before you take the plunge, it's important that you feel relaxed and comfortable when surrounded by dark colors and not depressed or full of angst.
 Opt out of the trend if darker hues affect your mood in an unpleasant way.
-On the other hand, if you've been daydreaming about a brooding background in decadent black or deep cherry red, scroll on to discover seven of our favorite dark bedroom ideas of the moment.
+On the other hand, if you've been daydreaming about a brooding background in a decadent shade of ebony or deep cherry red, scroll on to discover 25 of our favorite dark bedroom ideas of the moment.

-If you're considering a dark bedroom, make sure there is plenty of natural light to counteract the dramatic hue.
-This gorgeous bedroom by British interior designer Karen Knox features a dark shade of gray on both walls and ceiling but still looks inviting and warm thanks to the pops of color throughout.
+If you're considering a dark bedroom, make sure there is plenty of natural light to counteract the dramatic hue (or in this case hues).
+This gorgeous bedroom belonging to Megan of TFDiaries features a saturated combination of jewel tones — hello, teal paint color! — on both the walls and the bedding, but still looks inviting thanks to the warmer pops of color throughout.

 2. Paint it black.

 Black bedrooms have become increasingly popular, and this moody sanctuary by Melbourne-based architectural firm Meme Design shows us exactly why.
 The dark wall color adds a feeling of luxury while natural textures, watercolor-inspired patterns, and light linens bestow a soft, cozy presence that invites you in and lulls you to sleep.

 3. Spice it up with red.